hayden-huynh/Used-Car-Market-Analysis/README.md

     - Extra computed fields such as mileage per year are added to each record
     - Fields are cast to their expected data types
     - Transformed data records are stored back into the object store as a single combined csv file
 - `main_load.py` reads the combined csv file from the object store into a pandas DataFrame, and performs necessary type casts before loading all data into a Postgres database.
-New data records are appended, while existing records are updated with newer data
+New data records are appended, while existing records are updated with newer data.
 - `main_orchestrate.py` defines the [Airflow](https://airflow.apache.org/) DAG that schedules the automated execution of the three Python scripts above.
-The pipeline is scheduled to run once every two hours, and the data of each run is handled separately within that run
+The pipeline is scheduled to run once every two hours, and the data of each run is handled separately within that run.
+- The data pipeline operates on a local server, with the object store and database components running in Docker containers, and scripts are scheduled to automatically execute by a local Apache Airflow instance.

 ## Data Modelling
 ![](used-car-schema.drawio.png)